 The State Of Mental Health in America Report

 Each year, MHA gathers and provides up-to-date information about disparities faced by individuals with mental health problems as a tool for creating change.
 Read The State of Mental Health in America to learn more about the data on mental health prevalence and treatment throughout the United States that informs our policy work.

 How You Can Help

-Become an advocate in your state: Sign up for our Advocacy Network emails to get alerts.
-Join “Mental Health Advocacy Mondays” and take action now on critical issues that matter to you.
-Learn how to inform elected officials about critical mental health and substance use issues.
-Download the Act B4Stage4 Toolkit for content and tools to help you talk to federal and state legislators in your state!
+Become an advocate in your state: Sign up for our Advocacy Network emails to get alerts and take action now on critical issues that matter to you.
+Learn how to inform elected officials about critical mental health and substance use issues in your community.
+Download the Act B4Stage4 Toolkit for content and tools to help you talk to federal and state legislators!

 Join a webinar to learn more about policy issues and advocacy: Our Webinars are a great source of information on areas that matter to MHA presented by MHA staff, affiliates, and other leaders and innovators in the field of mental health services and policy.

 We are always interested to learn more about what others are doing and how they want to get involved with us to improve our system.
 Please feel free to reach out to any of our staff to get involved.